 Add Wood Panels or Beadboard

-Looking for something more unique?
+Looking for something more appealing?
 Wood paneling or beadboard gives your ceiling a fresh, updated look.
 Just like drywall, wood panels can go right over the existing popcorn texture.
 Anchor the panels to the framing to keep them secure.
 You can then paint the paneling or leave it a natural wood hue depending on your desired look.

 Use a Drop Ceiling